Folding machine

 A folding machine is a machine used primarily for the folding of paper.
 Folding is the sharp-edged bending of paper webs or sheets under pressure at a prepared or unprepared bending point along a straight line according to specified dimensions and folding layouts.
 Paper can be folded with either a buckle or a knife; thus, there are generally three types of folding machines: buckle folders, knife folders or a combination of these two types.
 Whilst buckle folding is the more popular of the two methods, knife folding is sometimes preferable.
 Folding machine models vary in sophistication, with high-end machines capable of processing more complex folding jobs and unusual paper forms (in terms of density and size).
 Organizations required to undertake mass mail-out campaigns often employ folding machines to improve efficiency.
 However it is very commonly used finishing process across the printing industry.

 Buckle folders

-Buckle folders work by feeding the paper at high speeds until it can move no further; the reaction of the paper is to buckle.
-High friction rollers then grip the paper and push it through a pair of folding rollers.
+Buckle folders work by feeding in paper via high friction rollers until it hits a stop and cannot be pushed in further; the reaction of the paper is to buckle.
+Another pair of rollers grips the buckled portion of the paper and pulls it through.
 The paper is squeezed between the rollers in the process which results a fold.
-Attached rubber provides the rollers with the required grip.
-The front edge of the paper is then finally placed into a "pocket"—a result of the rollers pressing together with the aid of a spring.